seekehr/DevSpoofGO/README.md

 All configuration, like custom information for what computer name or bios serial, etc., is passed in at runtime from the injector, written in Go.
 It uses `VirtualAllocEx`, `WriteProcessMemory`, `CreateRemoteThread`, etc to load the DLL and call its setup functions directly in the target process.

 As such, the app believes it's getting real system info, but it's actually getting the values we've injected.
 No file edits, no system changes; just an in-memory override.
-The project supports: **common native winapi functions (such as GetSystemFirmwareTable), commonly used registry values (such as MachineGuid and the system certificates) and commonly used WMI values (such as bios serial or processor id).**
+The project supports: **common native winapi functions (such as GetSystemFirmwareTable), commonly used registry values (such as MachineGuid and the system certificates) and commonly used WMI values (such as bios serial or processor id).** Check out [the DLL markdown file](https://github.com/seekehr/DevSpoofGO/blob/main/dll/dll_docs.md) for more information.

 ## C++?